mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 At one end of the spectrum, a single asset can have multiple plain DTs associated with it.
 Alternatively, a single complicated DT can represent clusters of millions of heterogeneous fixed, mobile and organic assets.
 In all cases, a DT will have five main parts:

-1. At the front, you have the web and mobile interfaces for your team to operate the DT
+1. At the front, you have the web and mobile interfaces for your team to operate the DT.
-2. At the back, are connections to real time data feeds and assumptions
+2. At the back, are connections to real time data feeds and assumptions.
-3. At the core, is a simulator that takes a state of the world and returns a future state of the world
+3. At the core, is a simulator that takes a state of the world and returns a future state of the world.
-4. On top, you have a set of algorithms that you can pass to your assets to make autonomous or semi-autonomous decisions within the simulator
+4. On top, you have a set of algorithms that you can pass to your assets to make autonomous or semi-autonomous decisions within the simulator.
-5. On the bottom, you have a module to generate disruption scenarios to pass to your simulator
+5. On the bottom, you have a module to generate disruption scenarios to pass to your simulator.

 What matters is not that you be scientifically accurate - it isn’t an academic exercise.
 As Albert Einstein said, “everything should be made as simple as possible, but not simpler.”
 You need the right type, and just enough accuracy and precision of information such that your teams can make better decisions.
 That LIDAR data feed might or might not be an overkill for your DT.